vlain1337/date-changer/README.md

-biar webshell lu lebih berkamuflase :> this changer only read backdoor/webshells extension so it will load faster, you can add specific extension in " $extensions = " no logger & source code is open
+biar webshell lu lebih berkamuflase :> this changer only read backdoor/webshells extension so it will read all files & load faster, you can add specific extension in " $extensions = " no logger & source code is open

 <img src="https://raw.githubusercontent.com/pwnsauce403/date-changer/main/Screenshot%20(41).png?raw=true" alt="alt text" width="600"/>